Brhat Trayi

 The Bṛhat-Trayī, literally translated as "The Great Triad (Of Compositions)", refers to three early Sanskrit encyclopaedias of medicine, which are the core texts of the indigenous Indian medical system of Ayurveda.
 These are contrasted with the Laghu-Trayī or the "lesser triad", a secondary set of later authoritative compositions.

-This classification was first devised probably at some time in the early twentieth century, although its earliest use has not yet (2022) been identified.
+This classification cannot be found in works earlier than about 1900.
+It was first devised probably at some time in the early twentieth century, although its earliest use has not yet (2024) been identified.
 The classification is not known to Sanskrit authors.
-It is part of the creation of a formal canon for ayurvedic literature.
+It is part of the modern creation of a formal canon for ayurvedic literature.

-There are older medical encyclopaedias than are not included in the Bṛhat-Trayī, for example the Bheḷa-saṃhitā.
+There are older, authoritative medical encyclopaedias that are not included in the Bṛhat-Trayī, for example the Bheḷa-saṃhitā.

 Overview

 The following three works constitute the Bṛhat-Trayī: